Find Affordable College Courses

 $17,141 Average Tuition & Fees

-Union Institute & University came in at #7 in this year’s edition of the Best Value Child Development & Family Studies Schools in Ohio ranking.
-Union is a fairly small private not-for-profit school located in the large city of Cincinnati.
+Union Institute & University ranked #7 on this year’s Best Value Child Development & Family Studies Schools in Ohio list.
+Union is a fairly small private not-for-profit school located in the city of Cincinnati.

 In-state tuition fees for undergraduate students at Union are $17,141 per year.
 While working on their degree, human development majors at Union accumulate an average of around $13,191 in student debt.

-Read full report on Human Development & Family Studies at Union Institute & University
+Full Human Development & Family Studies at Union Institute & University Report

 $13,061 Average Tuition & Fees